gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/eip1155-based-nft-transfer-example.md

 ## 3) Finalize the Transfer on Ethereum

-The Arbitrary Message Bridge oracles will use the xDai chain to collect confirmations of the NFT token(s) transfer.
+The Arbitrary Message Bridge oracles will use the Gnosis Chain to collect confirmations of the NFT token(s) transfer.
 As soon as the confirmations are collected, they will be relayed to Ethereum for finalization.

 1\) Find and copy the transaction hash id of the previous transaction (`safeTransferFrom` or `safeBatchTransferFrom`).
 You can find this in your MetaMask wallet in the Activity section.
 Click on the Contract Interaction and the Details icon to copy the tx hash.